fortunejs/fortune/README.md

 app.initialize().then(() => server.listen(1337))
 ```

 Finally we need to call `initialize` before we do anything with the instance.
 Then we can let the server listen, which yields a HTTP API that conforms to the full [JSON API](http://jsonapi.org) specification, and a custom implementation of [Micro API](http://micro-api.org) specification.
-By default, it is backed by an in-memory database, NeDB.
+By default, it is backed by an embedded datastore, NeDB (which doesn't persist to disk by default).

+## Hypermedia Applications

+Fortune gives you a few hypermedia serializers for free.
+Given the definitions of the record types, it is able to construct a [domain ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)#Domain_ontology).

+## Design Considerations

+Fortune enforces an undirected graph of relationships, for a few reasons:

+- An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
+See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
+- Updating relationships may be more performant since the system can follow links to related records.
+- Undirected graphs are simpler to implement and easier to understand.

+This is a tradeoff that sacrifices flexibility in favor of visibility.
+It could be modified to support directed graphs however.

 ## License